mariadb-corporation/galera-qa/doc/replication.md

 Replication QA script
 ---------------------
 This suite will cover following replication testcases.
-To enable encryption options you should use the argument `--encryption-run` with pxc qa framework.
+To enable encryption options you should use the argument `--encryption-run` with galera qa framework.

 * Galera node as master and MD node as slave (GTID and Non-GTID)
 * Galera node as slave and MD node as master (GTID and Non-GTID)
 * Multi source replication - Galera node act as multi master slave (GTID and Non-GTID)
 * Multi thread replication - Galera node act as multi thread slave (GTID and Non-GTID)
-* Configure replication using Percona Xtrabackup
+* Configure replication using MariaDB Backup

 Replication suite log
 ---------------------